 He wants her.
 He wants to feel her, needs to take her.
 It isn't the Pon Farr, but he burns for her nonetheless.

 "My wife," he says.
 Then he pushes her up against the wall, takes her in a passionate frenzy that's driven only by the lust he feels for her.

 By the love he feels for her.

 He loves her.

 She can feel it through the bond, feels it even more when he melds with her.
-She begins to weep as he kisses her again.
-His hands roam everywhere, and he keeps saying her name in a way she has never heard.
+She begins to cry as he kisses her again.
+His hands roam everywhere, and he keeps saying her name in a way she's never heard.